 By Tom Fedro

 Like a good friend, great sales professionals continue their customer relationships long after the sale has closed.
-This is especially important when working in a Business to Business (B2B) software sales enironment.
-Whether you’re selling office supplies, commerical real estate, or (as in our case at Paragon Software Group) high value software solutions, the best marketing tool to generate new sales is word-of-mouth.
+This is especially important when working in a Business to Business (B2B) software sales environment.
+Whether you’re selling office supplies, commercial real estate, or (as in our case at Paragon Software Group) high value software solutions, the best marketing tool to generate new sales is word-of-mouth.
 To that end, here are a few tips to build long-term relationships and improve your credibility and reputation.

 1. During the sales cycle, act as an extension of the client’s / prospect’s team by helping to solve problems and by providing solutions; don’t just sell software